akb89/pyfn/README.md

 - OPEN-SESAME (Swayamdipta et al., 2017) for argument identification

-To request support for a POS tagger, a dependency parser or a frame semantic parser, please create an [issue](https://github.com/akb89/pyfn/issues).
+To request support for a POS tagger, a dependency parser or a frame semantic parser, please create an [issue](https://github.com/akb89/pyfn/issues) on Github/Gitlab.

 ### Download
 To run the preprocessing and frame semantic parsing scripts, first download: